Katfish Kayak and Fishing Adventures

 next-image

-10-Hour Offshore Kayak Fishing Adventure at Frying Pan Tower
+Epic Offshore Adventure: Frying Pan Tower Fishing

 Trip Overview

-"Even though the weather changed on us Capt Phillip still managed to put us on some fish.
-We had a great trip and are looking forward to booking him again in the future" - Johnny "Even though weather kept us from our original plan of going further offshore capt Phillip still put us on fish.
+"Even though weather kept us from our original plan of going further offshore capt Phillip still put us on fish.
 He was courteous and very accommodating.
 We will definitely use him again in the future." - Johnny

 Species You'll Want to Hook